aimeele97/credit_card_fraud/README.md

 ## Results Summary

-> A Neural Network model trained using SMOTE oversampling achieved a **ROC-AUC score of 97%** on the test set.
+A Neural Network model trained using SMOTE oversampling achieved a **ROC-AUC score of 97%** on the test set.
 The model successfully identified **83 out of 98 fraudulent transactions** while maintaining a balanced trade-off between false positives and false negatives.
-This demonstrates strong discriminatory power in detecting fraudulent transactions despite severe class imbalance (0.17% fraud rate), highlighting the model's potential for supporting real-world fraud detection systems.
+This demonstrates strong discriminatory power in detecting fraudulent transactions despite severe class imbalance, highlighting the model's potential for supporting real-world fraud detection systems.